Legal Turbulence: When Airline Accidents Mean Personal Injury Claims

 Free Personal Injury Evaluation

 For all nervous flyers out there — flying is still the safest way to travel.
 Numbers prove it.
 Between 2017 and 2021, there were 36.6 million flights annually, on average.
-Among that number, there was an average of forty-four accidents, with seven being fatal.
+Among that number, there was an average of 44 accidents, with seven being fatal.
 To put it in further perspective, look at the number of people who flew just before the pandemic in 2019.
 That year, 4.7 billion people took a flight, yet there were 240 fatalities.

 • Musculoskeletal injuries — Sudden turbulence can do more than spill drinks.
 Not only are the bumps and drops of turbulence frightening, but severe turbulence can also lead to bruises, soft tissue damage, concussions, and broken bones.
 That usually happens if overhead luggage falls out, a stray food and drink cart hits a passenger, or a passenger gets ejected from their seat.